Rari-Capital/rari-stable-pool-contracts/FUND.md

 ## Performance Fee

-A 20% performance fee is deducted from all interest earned by RFT holders.
+A 20% performance fee is deducted from all interest earned by RSFT holders.
 This fee is liable to change in the future, but fees on past interest cannot be changed.

 ## COMP

-All [COMP (Compound's governance token)](https://compound.finance/governance/comp) earned by the fund is liquidated into additional interest for RFT holders every 3 days.
+All [COMP (Compound's governance token)](https://compound.finance/governance/comp) earned by the fund is liquidated into additional interest for RSFT holders every 3 days.